-Introduction
+1 Introduction 54

 The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API for all kinds of management tasks.
-OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
-It has since evolved into a flexible API with a strong focus on interoperability while still offering a high degree of extensibility.
-The current release of the Open Cloud Computing Interface is suitable to serve many other models in addition to IaaS, including PaaS and SaaS.
+55 OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing 56 for the development of interoperable tools for common tasks including deployment, autonomic scaling and 57 monitoring.
+It has since evolved into a flexible API with a strong focus on interoperability while still offering a 58 high degree of extensibility.
+The current release of the Open Cloud Computing Interface is suitable to serve 59 many other models in addition to IaaS, including PaaS and SaaS.
+60

-In order to be modular and extensible the current OCCI specification is released as a suite of complimentary documents, which together form the complete specification.
-The documents are divided into three categories consisting of the OCCI Core, the OCCI Renderings and the OCCI Extensions.
+In order to be modular and extensible the current OCCI specification is released as a suite of complementary 61 documents, which together form the complete specification.
+The documents are divided into four categories 62 consisting of the OCCI Core, the OCCI Protocols, the OCCI Renderings and the OCCI Extensions.
+63

 - The OCCI Core specification consists of a single document defining the OCCI Core Model.
-The OCCI Core Model can be interacted through renderings (including associated behaviours) and expanded through extensions. - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering of the OCCI Core Model.
-Multiple renderings can interact with the same instance of the OCCI Core Model and will automatically support any additions to the model which follow the extension rules defined in OCCI Core. - The OCCI Extension specifications consist of multiple documents each describing a particular extension of the OCCI Core Model.
-The extension documents describe additions to the OCCI Core Model defined within the OCCI specification suite.
-They do not require changes to the HTTP Rendering specifications as of this version of the specification.
+The OCCI 64 Core Model can be interacted with through renderings (including associated behaviors) and expanded 65 through extensions.
+66 - The OCCI Protocol specifications consist of multiple documents, each describing how the model can be 67 interacted with over a particular protocol (e.g. HTTP, AMQP, etc.).
+Multiple protocols can interact 68 with the same instance of the OCCI Core Model.
+69 - The OCCI Rendering specifications consist of multiple documents, each describing a particular rendering 70 of the OCCI Core Model.
+Multiple renderings can interact with the same instance of the OCCI Core 71 Model and will automatically support any additions to the model which follow the extension rules defined 72 in OCCI Core.
+73 - The OCCI Extension specifications consist of multiple documents, each describing a particular extension 74 of the OCCI Core Model.
+The extension documents describe additions to the OCCI Core Model defined 75 within the OCCI specification suite.
+76

-The current specification consists of three documents.
-This specification describes version 1.1 of OCCI.
-Future releases of OCCI may include additional rendering and extension specifications.
-The documents of the current OCCI specification suite are:
+The current specification consists of seven documents.
+This specification describes version 1.2 of OCCI and 77 is backward compatible with 1.1.
+Future releases of OCCI may include additional protocol, rendering and 78 extension specifications.
+The specifications to be implemented (MUST, SHOULD, MAY) are detailed in the 79 table below.
+80